ClementNerma/Rave/docs/master.md

 This program will work fine.
 If we tried to cast unsafely `something` to **any** other type, it would have failed and throw an error.

-Because using a `try`-`catch` block is a bit heavy, we can use its nullable version:
+Because using a `try`-`catch` block is a bit heavy, we can use its optional version:

 ```sn
 val str = <?string> something; // ?string
 ```

 The `str` entity has the `?string` value: if the typecast succeeds, it holds the typecast value.
-But if it fails, instead of throwing an error, it returns `none` ; that's why the returned value is nullable.
+But if it fails, instead of throwing an error, it returns `none` ; that's why the returned value is optional.

-If we are absolutely sure about the typecasting being write - and so we don't want the final value to be nullable, we can use another syntax:
+If we are absolutely sure about the typecasting being write - and so we don't want the final value to be optional, we can use another syntax:

 ```sn
 val str = <!string> something; // string